Volunteer with Children in Ghana

 You can read more detailed information about the aims of the project in our Ghana Care Management Plan.

-During school terms, the majority of children at orphanages and care homes attend school during the day.
+During school terms, the majority of children at care centers attend school during the day.
 Most volunteers choose to accompany the children and help out at the school or kindergarten during these hours, assisting the teachers with basic numeracy and literacy education.
 If you are happy to get your hands dirty it may also be possible to stay at on site and assist the staff with cleaning and general house duties while the older children are at school, however the level of interaction with the children will be less if you do this.

 The Projects Abroad team in Ghana organize regular workshops for our Care volunteers in all regions.
 The workshops provide valuable insight into the local care system, the background of the placements where our volunteers are working, and advice and suggestions regarding activities to organize.
 The workshops may also cover topics like Ghanaian culture, your role at the placement, and useful resources.
 In whichever volunteer Care project in Ghana you find yourself, you need to be ready for a challenge.
 Many of the children are desperate for attention and there will undoubtedly be children present who have health problems and who need special attention due to disabilities.